Involvement of the central nervous system with acute myeloid leukemia

 - Wayne State University School of Medicine

 Involvement of the central nervous system (CNS) at the time of acute myeloid leukemia (AML) diagnosis is uncommon, and routine evaluation is not recommended for asymptomatic patients.
-Likewise, clinically overt CNS involvement developing at some point later during the course of treatment is uncommon, perhaps related to the administration of high dose cytarabine as post-remission therapy.
+Clinically overt CNS involvement developing at some point later during the course of treatment is also uncommon, perhaps related to the administration of high dose cytarabine as post-remission therapy.

 This topic will discuss the epidemiology, clinical presentation, diagnosis, and treatment of CNS involvement in patients with AML.
 The clinical features, diagnosis, classification, treatment, and overall prognosis of AML are discussed separately.
-(See "Clinical manifestations, pathologic features, and diagnosis of acute myeloid leukemia" and "Induction therapy for acute myeloid leukemia in younger adults" and "Treatment of acute myeloid leukemia in older adults".)
+(See "Clinical manifestations, pathologic features, and diagnosis of acute myeloid leukemia" and "Induction therapy for acute myeloid leukemia in younger adults" and "Treatment of acute myeloid leukemia in older adults" and "Acute myeloid leukemia in children and adolescents".)

 - Peterson BA, Brunning RD, Bloomfield CD, et al. Central nervous system involvement in acute nonlymphocytic leukemia.
 A prospective study of adults in remission.
 Am J Med 1987; 83:464.